laura-slaughter/laura-slaughter.github.io/README.md

 # Laura Slaughter

-Hi, I'm Laura Slaughter — I have a background in knowledge engineering, ontology design, data standards, and data integration.
-My current goals are to create methods and tools that will improve data management and build knowledge through data reuse.
-I’m curious about how better metadata and data provenance tracking can help data be reused more effectively.
-I’m especially interested in digital twins and evidence-based decision-making support systems.
+Hi, I'm Laura Slaughter —
+I work in knowledge engineering, ontology design, data standards, and data integration.
+I focus on building methods and tools that improve data management and make knowledge easier to reuse.
+I’m particularly interested in how metadata quality and data provenance tracking can unlock more effective reuse of data.
+My current work explores digital twins and evidence-based decision support systems.

 ---
 I've done this type of work across a number of domains: clinical decision support, precision medicine, biodiversity monitoring, theology (digital humanties).
 The domain changes; the core problems to solve stay the same — how do you organize heterogeneous information so that different communities can share it, trust it, and build on it over time?